willsheppard/prevent-keyless-car-theft/README.md

 See instructions below for which buttons to press on your key fob, in order to disable keyless entry overnight or whenever you choose.

+If you have more than one remote key fob, you'll need to do this for each of them.

 ### Audi